vuiseng9/inference_results_v3.0/closed/Intel/code/resnet50/pytorch-cpu/README.md

   git config --global user.email you@example.com
   git config --global user.name "Your Name"
 ```
-:fire: :fire: :fire: Even the above, it is still unable to be set.
+:fire: :fire: :fire: (Open) Even the above is set, it is still unable to be build.
 Resort to the installing pre-built wheel, pls contact me to get hold of the built wheel

 ### Download Imagenet Dataset for Calibration